odinuv/web/articles/database-tech/index.md

 );
 {% endhighlight %}

-The above approach is simple and for one application works without problems.
+The above approach is simple and works for one application without problems.
 However I would discourage you from using this approach.
-As the application grows, you will run into problems caused by that it is non-atomic ( [1NF](/en/apv/articles/database-design/#first-normal-form)), which means that it is impossible to select part of date and impossible to store or compute interval.
-It brings back
-[application and database dependency](/en/apv/artcles/database-systems/#integrated-information-system).
+As the application grows, you will run into problems caused by the fact that it is non-atomic ( [1NF](/en/apv/articles/database-design/#first-normal-form)), which means that it is impossible to select a part of the date as well as impossible to store or compute the interval.
+It brings back [application and database dependency](/en/apv/artcles/database-systems/#integrated-information-system).
 And it is therefore unreliable when more applications use the database.

 ### Binary Data
-It is also possible to store binary data in database.
-This is useful for storing binary data which are naturally part of some database record -- for example a profile photo as part of user profile record.
-Although this is commonly solved by storing binary files in files in file system, I wouldn't recommend this approach.
+It is also possible to store binary data in a database.
+This is useful for storing binary data which is naturally a part of a database record -- for example a profile photo as a part of the user profile record.
+Although this is commonly solved by storing binary files in the file system, I wouldn't recommend this approach.
-Storing binary data in file system makes it more complicated to ensure their security and it also makes it more difficult to ensure data consistency.
+Storing binary data in the file system makes it more complicated to ensure its security and it also makes it more difficult to ensure data consistency.
 Available data types for binary values: